sigrun-may/yeo-johnson-transformation/README.md

 This project is initiated by "Dipl.
 Inf.
 S. May" from "Ostfalia Hochschule Wolfenbüttel".<br>
 Proof of concept by S. Biemer.<br>
 In cooperation with "Universität Bielefeld".

+__COMPATIBILITY__

+To make the c function available to python a .so file is used (.dll for windows).
+Said file is to be compiled by a compiler for the system the library is supposed to be used on.
+Example: On a x64 machine with littleEndian format and python_x64 a compiler for x64 is needed to be able to run the library on this system.
+A x86 compiler will run on x64 machine but the library won't be accesable by python_x64.
+Please consider only using compiler and python version same to your machine.